whim-witch/Commission-Info/README.md

   </table>
  </p>

   <h2>Prices</h2> Please note that I will round up the price for longer pieces after hitting 500 words–for example, if you commission a fanfic that is 1500 words, it will cost $60.
-The commissoner is also responsible for covering PayPal transaction fees, so there will a processing charge added to the final invoice to cover these fees.
+The commissoner is also responsible for covering transaction fees, so there will a processing charge added to the final invoice to cover these fees.

 <table align=center>
  <tr>